darko-14/Sudoku/README.md

 # Sudoku
 Sudoku in terminal

-- global variable is_game_on = True
+- global variable is_game_on = True                                                                     # DONE

-- make the board as a dictionary
+- make the board as a dictionary                                                                        # DONE

-- while global variable is True: generate random numbers from 1-9 and put them in random positions(~25) and display as a initial board
+- while global variable is True:                                                                        # DONE generate random numbers from 1-9 and put them in random positions(~25)                                ? and display as a initial board                                                                        ?
-  - display the board function
+  - display the board function                                                                          # DONE

-- input number on the board and specific position: check if number is from 1-9 and position is in the dictionary as a key
+- input number on the board and specific position:                                                      # DONE check if number is from 1-9 and position is in the dictionary as a key                                # DONE

+- function for not overriding a position                                                                # DONE

-- check if position is valid:
-  check rows, columns, box
+- check if position is valid:                                                                           ? check rows, columns, box                                                                              ?
-  - if it is place number on board and displayBoard()
+  - if it is place number on board and displayBoard()                                                   ?
-  - else print "You cant place there"
+  - else print "You cant place there"                                                                   ?

-- game is over function:
-  global variable is False
-  print "Well done."
+- game is over function:                                                                                # DONE global variable is False                                                                              # DONE print "Well done."                                                                                    # DONE

+- Backtracking algorithm for solving the game                                                           ?

-  - Maybe a timer function
+  - Maybe a timer function                                                                              ?